bugout-dev/dao/README.md

 [Moonstream](https://moonstream.to) helps you manage all aspects of your decentralized applications, from whitelisting to authorization to monitoring to product analytics.

-Moonstream infrastructure is currently hosted and managed by the team at Bugout.dev (https://bugout.dev).
+Moonstream's off-chain infrastructure is currently hosted and managed by the team at Bugout.dev (https://bugout.dev).
 We run our own blockchain nodes (currently Ethereum and Polygon), and perform all Moonstream operations through these nodes.